-- · Active through learning by doing.
+- Active through learning by doing

-- · Interactive with open discussions.
+- · Interactive with open discussions

-- · Relevant by using real life issues.
+- · Relevant by using real life issues

-- Critical to encourage youth to think for themselves.
+- Critical to encourage youth to think for themselves

-- · Collaborative through group work.
+- Collaborative through group work

-Principles of behavior change:
+Principles of behavior change

-- 1. Provision of relevant and tested information. - 2.
-Fear information hardly induces change. - 3.
-People are more likely to try behaviors they feel capable of performing. - Individuals are more likely to adopt a new behavior if they are offered choices among alternatives. - 5.
-Change is more likely to occur in a community if 'leaders' adopt the change. - 6.
-Relapse in behavior is common and should not be seen as and end in itself.
+- l.
+Provision of relevant and tested information - 2.
+Fear information hardly induce change - People are more likely to try behaviors they feel capable of performing. - behavior if they are offered choices among alternatives. - Change is more likely in a community if 'leaders' adopt the change. - Relapse in behavior is common and should not be seen and end in itself.
 Encourage retrial.